 In 1957, the Queen Maria Pavilion, the East wing annexed to the Palace, became the residence for foreign Heads of State during official visits.
-The Pink palace at Queluz however over the years had various uses, during the early 19th century it was even a zoo.
+The Pink Palace at Queluz, over the years, had various uses.
+During the early 19th century it was even a zoo.
 The Royal Guard building across the courtyard now serves as a Pousada.
 The National Palace of Queluz was designated a National Monument in 1910 and has been a member of the Network of European Royal Residences since 2013.

 The somewhat unprepossessing main facade of the palace betrays the riches within.
-The Throne Room, also affectionately called the Big House, is the largest of the three state rooms in the Palace of Queluz and was built to impress.
+The Throne Room, also affectionately called the Big House, is the largest of the three staterooms in the Palace of Queluz and was built to impress.
 The room is decorated in the regency-rococo style, with carvings by the sculptor-carver Silvestre de Faria Lobo adorning the walls.
-The figurative paintings emblazoned on the ceiling are the work of the painter João de Freitas Leitão and from the centre of the ceilings enormous chandeliers hang.
+The figurative paintings emblazoned on the ceiling are the work of the painter João de Freitas Leitão.
+From the centre of the ceilings, enormous chandeliers hang.
 Great balls and concerts were held here during the summer months hosted by Pedro and Maria.
 Today the Throne Room serves as the stage for state banquets hosted by the President of the Republic and other state occasions.